9uant-brain/JFET_METER/README.md

 [![Video Label](http://img.youtube.com/vi/WLm-msQ3tJI/0.jpg)](https://youtu.be/WLm-msQ3tJI)

 ## Conclusion
 Although this is not a complicated project, it was rewarding, as I was able to implement a functional idea into working hardware.
-While implementing VCC calibration, I realized that this kind of logic is essential for every measurement equipment.
+While implementing VCC calibration, I realized that this kind of logic is essential for measurement equipment.
 This experience will also be helpful when working with more advanced microcontrollers in future projects.

 Thanks for reading this far!